jaehong31/CGES/README.md

 If you want to apply the model to your own data, you need to edit code a little bit.

 For convinence, we added that code prints out sparsity of each layer, training & test accuracy, and several parameter information.
 If you execute run.sh script, you can reproduce our model.
-And when you want to compare with baseline, turn off the **cges** option to False.
+And when you want to compare with L2 baseline, turn off the **cges** option to False.
-L2 baseline test accuracy might be 98.8x%.

 ```
 ./run.sh